How small claims court became Meta's customer service hotline

 Over the course of eight months and an estimated $700 (mostly in travel expenses), he was able to claw back what all other methods had failed to render: his personal Facebook account.

-Those may be extraordinary lengths to regain a digital profile with no relation to its owner's livelihood, Palena is one of a growing number of frustrated users of Meta's services who, unable to get help from an actual human through normal channels of recourse, are using the court system instead.
+Those may be extraordinary lengths to regain a digital profile with no relation to its owner's livelihood, but Palena is one of a growing number of frustrated users of Meta's services who, unable to get help from an actual human through normal channels of recourse, are using the court system instead.
 And in many cases, it's working.

 Engadget spoke with five individuals who have sued Meta in small claims court over the last two years in four different states.
 In three cases, the plaintiffs were able to restore access to at least one lost account.
 One person was also able to win financial damages and another reached a cash settlement.
 Two cases were dismissed.
 In every case, the plaintiffs were at least able to get the attention of Meta’s legal team, which appears to have something of a playbook for handling these claims.